G. Gilmer Minor III, 82, a humble leader of a Fortune 500 firm, has died

 As Christmas approached, Mr. Minor would don a Santa Claus outfit and sometimes ride a bicycle in through the front door of the company’s offices.

-His door was always open, and he’s was always ready for a chat – “he didn’t talk at you, he always talked with you,” Gouldthorpe said.
+His door was always open, and he was always ready for a chat — “he didn’t talk at you, he always talked with you,” Gouldthorpe said.

 Mr. Minor continued as non-executive chairman of the board until 2013, when he reached the firm’s mandatory retirement age for board members.